Satisfactory Academic Progress (SAP) Policy: Graduate Students

 Students must meet a quantitative standard of academic progress measured as a completion rate percentage.

 - Students must successfully complete 67 percent of all attempted credits to graduate within 150 percent of the normal time frame.

 - The calculation is made as follows: Successfully Completed Credits/Attempted Credits = Completion Rate.
-The result is rounded to the closest whole number, e.g., 18/27 = 66.67 percent (or rounded to 67 percent).
+The result is rounded to the nearest whole number, e.g., 18/27 = 66.67 percent (or rounded to 67 percent).

-For the purposes of measuring pace, the grades of Incomplete (I), Withdrawn (W), Withdrawn Failure (WF), and Failure (F) count as attempted credits but not as successfully completed credits.
+For the purposes of measuring pace, the grades of Incomplete (I), Withdrawn (W), Unofficial Withdrawal (UW), Withdrawn Failure (WF), and Failure (F) count as attempted credits but not as successfully completed credits.
 Accepted transfer credits are also included in this calculation, both as attempted and earned credits.

 Maximum Time Frame for Degree Completion

 Students must obtain their degree objective within 150 percent of the normal time frame for degree completion.
 For example: